Design Research Society: Design for Policy and Governance Special Interest Group (PoGoSIG)

 The PoGoSIG was launched in 2020.
 It seeks to engage academics and practitioners in the field of design for policy and governance to study "the effect of design on innovation in policy and governance".
 This group aims to advance the field by creating a community and developing collaborative actions in research, practice and education.

+Sustainable Special Interest Group (SusSIG)

+The DRS Sustainable Special Interest Group (SusSIG) aims to nurture design research debates and outcomes that are more holistic in their approach to ecological and social care.